 The OpenTOAST initiative is prosperous on a give-and-take basis.
 Just like you will benefit from others sharing the results of their work, you are invited to contribute yours.

-The webmaster or one of the ∂opentoast de .is a collection of software descriptions coming along with download links.
+The Software library is a collection of software descriptions coming along with download links.
 It contains software suites for full waveform inversion as well as tools required in the context of such applications.
 This covers waveform filters, data and model visualization and seismogram simulation.
 At the download locations program source code is provided usually such that you are able to build your own tools on the basis of existing software.
 If you do so, you are welcome to contribute improvements and extensions to existing programs in return.
 Certainly you are invited to provide your own independent code too.
-Do not hesitate to contact
+Do not hesitate to contact webmaster or one of the ∂ opentoast demaintainers.

 While the first step to test a new approach commonly is based on synthetic data, the final goal is inversion of field data.
 To make tests as realistic as possible, we maintain a collection of field data together with reference models inferred from these data.
 In the library we publish data-set descriptions along with contacts to researcher willing to share their data on request.

 An essential step in developing new software for seismic waveform simulation is validation of the results.
 For this purpose we collect the output of well tested programs for a set of standard subsurface models.
 You might like to test the output of your program against these benchmark results.
 You are welcome to provide waveform data of your benchmark calculations along with your software to this collection of reference solutions.

 Here we provide descriptions of commonly used data and model formats.
 You will appreciate this when working on data or models provided on this platform.